ome/omero-documentation/omero/developers/Modules/Search.rst

 With the same entries as above and adding a wildcard:

 -  searching for **\*FP** returns 1, 2, 3 and 4.
-As this example shows, **leading wildcards in the Graphical User Interface are allowed**, but disallowed when using the API directly, see below in the developers section.
+As this example shows, **leading wildcards in the Graphical User Interface are allowed**, but must be explicitly enabled when using the API directly, see below in the developers section.
 -  searching for **GF\*** returns 1, 2, 3 and 4.
 -  searching for **GFP-\*** returns no results, but **GFP.\*** returns 1, 2, 3 and 4.
 Only hyphen and underscore do not return results in this situation, the other non-alpha-numerical characters do.
 -  searching for **"\*FP-H2B"** returns no results.
 This is not a wildcard query, but a term query, and is the same as searching for **"FP-H2B"**.